-A visit to Fiji, as with an island nation in the South Pacific, is a major investment in both time and money, so there's a good chance you'll want to bring home a few souvenirs to remember the amazing places you stayed and the things you did.
+A visit to Fiji, as with any island nation in the South Pacific, is a major investment in both time and money, so you'll want to bring home a few souvenirs to remember the amazing places you stayed and things you did.

-But before you start browsing Fiji's boutiques, shops, and markets there are a few things you should know.
-Keep in mind that it's okay to bargain in the markets, but not too aggressively.
-Just don't accept the first or even the second offered price.
+But before you start browsing Fiji's boutiques, shops, and markets, there are a few things you should know.
+Keep in mind that it's okay to bargain in the markets - but not too aggressively.
+Don't accept the first or even the second price offered.
 Chances are you'll come home with some excellent deals.

 Fijian wood carvings, for sale at local markets in Nadi and at gift shops in many resorts, range from giant kava bowls (tanoa), which make great fruit or salad bowls, and pretty wooden boxes to cannibal forks, which make great conversation pieces.

-Before you buy wood items, make sure it has been treated properly by looking to see if there's a shimmer in the wood.
-This prevents rotting and damage to the item.
-Also, keep in mind that in some countries—like Australia—customs will not allow you to bring wood items, so check to see what gifts would be prohibited from buying.
+Before you buy any wood product, make sure it has been treated properly by looking to see if there's a shimmer in the wood.
+This prevents rotting and damage.
+Also, keep in mind that customs in some countries—like Australia—will not allow you to board with wooden items, so check beforehand to see what keepsakes are prohibited.

 Made from the pounded bark of the paper mulberry tree, this thick cloth, also called masi cloth, is stenciled or stamped with ancient symbols (turtles and flowers are popular motifs), and they make distinctive and authentic wall hangings.
 You can also purchase tapa cloth handbags, picture frames, boxes, and even some clothing.

 Fijians are known for their drumming, which plays a significant role in many of the traditional rituals and ceremonies.
 You can buy locally-made drums of all sizes at most crafts markets and souvenir shops.